DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 ---
 layout: post
 title: Yes, you can live in Dallas without a car.
-Here's the thing...
+Here's what you really want to know.
-subtitle: Which kind of life do you want?
-Needing a car is the default, but Dallas has the ingredients for living car-light or car-free.
+subtitle: Needing a car is the default in this city, but Dallas has the ingredients for living car-light or car-free.
 author: hexel
 date: 2023-09-01T09:12:23.140Z
 cover_image: https://ucarecdn.com/3ad284da-52ae-4d36-a4a0-645e41ead7bf/